Ina Coolbrith: Poet

 In mid-1870, Coolbrith met the eccentric poet Cincinnatus Hiner Miller, newly divorced from his second wife, and introduced him to the San Francisco literary circle at the suggestion of Stoddard.
 Miller quoted Tennyson in describing Coolbrith as "divinely tall, and most divinely fair".
 When Coolbrith discovered that Miller was enamored of the heroic, tragic life of the legendary Californio outlaw Joaquin Murrieta, she suggested that Miller take the name Joaquin Miller as his pen name, and also that he dress the part with longer hair and a more recognizably mountain man-style costume.

 Coolbrith then helped Miller prepare for his upcoming trip to England, where he would lay a laurel wreath on the tomb of Lord Byron, a poet they both greatly admired.
 The two gathered California Bay Laurel branches in Sausalito and took portrait photographs together.
 Coolbrith wrote "With a Wreath of Laurel" about this enterprise.
 Miller went to New York by train, calling himself "Joaquin Miller" for the first time, and was in London by August 1870.
 When he placed the wreath at the Church of St. Mary Magdalene, Hucknall, it caused a stir among the English clergy who did not see any connection between California poets and the late lord.
-They sent to Constantine I, the King of Greece for another laurel wreath from that country of Byron's heroic death, accompanied by some Greek funding which was joined in kind from the purse of the Bishop of Norwich to rebuild and refurbish the 500-year-old church.
+They sent to George I, the King of Greece for another laurel wreath from that country of Byron's heroic death, accompanied by some Greek funding which was joined in kind from the purse of the Bishop of Norwich to rebuild and refurbish the 500-year-old church.
 The two wreaths were hung side by side over Byron's tomb.
 After this, Miller was nicknamed "The Byron of the West."